Banff in October: Here’s All You Need to Know

 Banff in October is a magical time of year.
-A Banff fall is cool and crisp, and the foliage still lingers for most of the month.
-It’s the shoulder season in Banff, so crowds are lower, but snow has yet to really fall, meaning you can still comfortably get out and enjoy hiking in the mountains among unfrozen lakes.
+Fall in Banff is cool and crisp, and the foliage still lingers for a large portion of the month.
+It’s the shoulder season in Banff, so crowds are much lower than in the summer and even in September.
+Although there may be a few dustings, the snow has yet to really fall, and the temperatures remain comfortable, meaning you can still venture out and enjoy hiking in the mountains among unfrozen lakes.

 If you’re wondering what the weather is like in Banff in October and what all you can do in Banff in the fall, keep reading!